-Well-informed patients key to accepting gene-based drug dosingApril 28th, 2014 in Pediatrics /
+Well-informed patients key to accepting gene-based drug dosingApril 28, 2014 in Medicine & Health / Pediatrics

 A new study out of Western University (London, Canada) illustrates the need for a lot more education around pharmacogenetics (PGx) –the study of how a patient's genes can affect drug reaction and dosage.
 PGx promises to optimize patient response to therapy, but this is the first study to really investigate how patients perceive this kind of genetic testing, and whether those perceptions differ when it comes to parents and their children.
 The research, led by Dr. Michael Rieder of Western's Schulich School of Medicine & Dentistry is published in the journal Pediatrics.

 "Pharmacogenetic testing has become widely used and gene-based drug dosing is becoming a reality for a number of common health problems.
 This study confirms what we suspected; Whether or not you're a parent, your degree of acceptability of genetic testing was determined by your knowledge of it.
 That is to say –if you understand what the test is for, and the concept of gene-based drug dosing, you're far more open to it, than if you don't understand it," said Dr. Rieder, a professor in the Departments of Paediatrics, and Physiology and Pharmacology.